Department of Health

 • The data collected by screening registers is used for patient benefit, research and program monitoring, evaluation and quality assurance.

-• Victoria has a breast cancer screening register and a cervical cancer screening register.
+• Victoria has a breast cancer screening register, the National Cancer Screen Register operates the cervical, bowel and lung screening registers.

 Screening registers underpin population screening programs